Conditions of parking

 The area adjacent to Facilities Management building is reserved for University fleet vehicles.

 Only vehicles authorised by Student Life and Learning may park in the designated Parents with Prams bays in Car Park 8.
 Such vehicles must hold a valid eTicket or ePermit.

 Car Park 15 (Claymore Road) is designated a free parking area.

 7. Ticketless parking meters (eTickets)

-8.3 Additional vehicles may be registered on an ePermit by application to email@example.com.
+8.2 Additional vehicles may be registered on an ePermit by submitting a form located on the University website.
 Only one vehicle nominated on an ePermit may be parked on the campus at any one time using that ePermit.
 If more than one nominated vehicle is parked on the campus, the additional vehicle/s must have a valid eTicket for the period it is parked on the campus.
+A vehicle registration may also be registered against one ePermit.
 An infringement notice will be issued for non-compliance.

 9. Visitor parking